The Microbiome-Autoimmune Connection, Part 3: Dr. Alessio Fasano’s work on Autoimmunity

 You might be wondering how you can improve your gut health.
 Is it as simple as taking a probiotic?
 Or what about prebiotics?
 Or how about stool testing or parasite treatments?
 What about Small Intestinal Bacterial Overgrowth?
 Or candida overgrowth?

 Please stay with us for next week’s article when we will look at some ways of predicting autoimmune disease.
-Call us to book a free discovery call to see how we can help you with an autoimmune condition and/ or to improve your gut health!
+Call us to see how we can help you with an autoimmune condition and/ or to improve your gut health

 Are You Suffering From A Chronic Illness?